-PHY 105-01: Structure of the Universe Spring 2014
+PHY 105-01: Structure of the Universe Spring 2015

-Course Overview: The ultimate goal of this course is to understand how the science of physics can be applied to the study of stars, galaxies, and the universe as a whole.
-We will begin by examining our place in the universe, and how the motions of stars and other celestial bodies appear to us as observers on Earth.
+Course Overview: The ultimate goal of this course is for you to gain insight into how the science of physics can be applied to the study of planets, stars, galaxies, and the universe as a whole.
+We will begin our studies by examining our place in the universe, and how the motions of stars and other celestial bodies appear to us as observers on Earth.
 From there, we will study the modern physical theories of motion, light, and matter which help us make sense of the world we live in.
 The rest of the course applies these physical theories to the study of the universe and its contents.
 Here we shall see how our physical models are further tested and refined, and how experiments and observations can indicate a need for the creation of new physical theories.
-We will also discuss the history of our current physical model of the universe as well as the scientists who made it possible.
+At appropriate times during our studies, we will discuss the history of our current physical model of the universe as well as the scientists who developed it.
 Throughout the course, we will develop and build analytical reasoning and problem solving skills which are widely applicable to our modern life.

-Course Credit: This is a 3 credit course.
+Course Credit: This 3 credit course is an approved course in the WCU General Education program.

 Course Requirements: This course has no prerequisites.
-However, we will be using some basic algebra at the high school math level; I will assume that you have done this sort of math before, though it may be a few years since you've seen it or used it.
-We will also be reading and interpreting graphs, and applying the physical theories we learn to new situations in order to understand them.
+However, we will be doing some basic algebra at the high school math level; I will assume that you have done this sort of math before, though it may be a few years since you've seen it or used it.
+We will also be reading and interpreting graphs, in addition to extending an existing body of knowledge to new situations in order to understand them.
 I will assume that you have some experience doing these things, but haven't practiced with them in a while.